 Click on the link to Halloween Safety for Older Children, listed below, for the plan to track your older children on Halloween night and Click on Halloween Safety for Young Children below for tips to keep the Little Ones safe and sound.

-Everything You Ever Wanted in Clip Art!
-Tons of clip art and thousands of clip art links that includes animals, people, houses and buildings, cultural clip art, food graphics, hobby images, dance, music, religious clip art, sports images, holiday clip art, medical clip art links, photos, education, school, books, doctors, nurses, garden, flowers, fantasy, awards, and tons of other clip art and clip art links.
+The complete list of clip art on the combined sites of two cousins (Clipart Mountain and ABKL Designs) that includes all the clip art: animals, people, houses and buildings, cactus, computers, cultural clip art, food graphics, hobby images, dance, military, music, religious clip art, sports images, holiday clip art, medical clip art links, photos, education, school, books, doctors, trains, seasons, nurses, garden, flowers, fantasy, awards, pride ribbons and everything else you might want in clip art.

-© 1995 - 2013.
+1995 - 2016.
 All rights reserved.